 Amsterdam corridor into the US

 The language is shared.
-The register is not.
+The buyer language is not.

-US market architecture for Amsterdam-headquartered fintech operators, Dutch agri-tech and Wageningen-ecosystem firms, Rotterdam port-infrastructure operators, Amsterdam tech, Dutch pharmaceuticals, and Dutch family-office capital.
-Anglophone fluency masks the register problem and makes diagnosis harder.
-The firm that thinks it does not need translation is usually the firm that needs it most.
+US marketing for Amsterdam-headquartered fintech operators, Dutch agri-tech and Wageningen-ecosystem firms, Rotterdam port-infrastructure operators, Amsterdam tech, Dutch pharmaceuticals, and Dutch family-office capital.
+Anglophone fluency masks the buyer-language problem and makes evaluation harder. a company that thinks it does not need translation is usually a company that needs it most.

 American buyers sort fast on three signals: category anchor, outcome claim, and US peer set.
 Dutch materials over-claim on process and under-claim on US-procurement outcome and US peer-set evidence.
 The work is to translate the Dutch identity into a US-legible commercial position, with the process discipline carrying behind a clearer US category claim and a sharper US peer set.